AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/customize.md

             $this->destination->saveRecords('greatblog_post_tags', $tags);
         }

-        //parent class will take care of greatblog_post records automatically return parent::perform();
+        //parent class takes care of greatblog_post records automatically return parent::perform();
     }
 }
 ```

-After the custom step implementation provided in the examples, the system will take data from the single Magento 1 table,
+After the custom step implementation provided in the examples, the system takes data from the single Magento 1 table,
 process it using `Vendor\Migration\Step\GreatBlog\Data` class and store the data in two Magento 2 tables.
-New and changed
-records will be delivered on delta migration using the `Vendor\Migration\Step\GreatBlog\Delta` class.
+New and changed records are delivered on delta migration using the `Vendor\Migration\Step\GreatBlog\Delta` class.

 ## Prohibited extension methods